bertdouglas/Exercises/readme.md

 L-systems are a merger of concepts from turtle graphics and programming language grammars.
 Grammatical productions are applied recursively to generate drawing primitives.

-Here I have coded an interpreter for L-systems, written in python and generating output in postscript.
+Originally, I implemented an interpreter for L-Systems, written in python and producing output in postscript.
+Later I implemented another version, written in Rust and producing output in SVG wrapped in Html.

 A few references:
 - https://en.wikipedia.org/wiki/L-system